ito-adrianto/ito-adrianto.github.io/_pages/teaching.md

 ## Teaching assistant
 ### University of Minnesota, 2021-2025
-- Business Principles for the HRIR Professional
+- Business Principles for the HRIR Professional (led lab sessions)
 - Organizational Theory Foundation of High-Impact HRIR
 - Change in the Workplace
 - Negotiation Strategies